Shobhan28/Shobhan28/README.md

 ### About me

 I'm a passionate Java developer with 3.3 years of professional experience.
-My skill set includes expertise in technologies such as Spring Boot, microservices architecture, SQL databases, Core Java, AWS, Angular, and more.
+My skill set includes expertise in technologies such as Spring Boot, Hibernate JPA ORM Framework, REST API's, microservices architecture, SQL databases, Core Java, AWS, and more.
 My primary focus has been on developing and maintaining backend systems that power web applications, ensuring they run smoothly and deliver exceptional performance.

 #